jungtaekkim/jungtaekkim.github.io/_news/announcement_0023.md

 related_posts: false
 ---

-My collaborative paper "<a href="" target="_blank">Discovering Multi Layer Films for Electromagnetic Interference Shielding and Passive Cooling with Multi-Objective Active Learning</a>" has been accepted at <a href="https://sites.google.com/view/ai4mat" target="_blank">NeurIPS Workshop on AI for Accelerated Materials Discovery (AI4Mat-2024)</a>.
+My collaborative paper "<a href="" target="_blank">Discovering Multi-Layer Films for Electromagnetic Interference Shielding and Passive Cooling with Multi-Objective Active Learning</a>" has been accepted at <a href="https://sites.google.com/view/ai4mat" target="_blank">NeurIPS Workshop on AI for Accelerated Materials Discovery (AI4Mat-2024)</a>.